 Our writer, Demi Chang, speaks to Travis about his work and the inspiration behind this visual essay.

-(A Nasty Boy): Why did you choose the name Forme for this visual essay, and what is its meaning and purpose?
+(A Nasty Boy): Why did you choose the name Forme for this visual essay, and what are its meaning and purpose?

 (Travis Geter): Forme means ‘shape’ in French.
 Since this essay is about men in all shapes and sizes, it seemed fitting.